Amon-Ra St. Brown: College career

 In his first game of his college career, St. Brown had seven receptions for 98 yards and a touchdown in a win over UNLV.
 On September 15, 2018, St. Brown finished with a career-high 167 yards receiving in a game against Texas.
 St. Brown finished his freshman season with 60 catches, 750 yards, and three touchdowns.

-On November 9, 2019, he recorded a career high 173 yards in a victory over Arizona State.
+On November 9, 2019, St. Brown recorded a career high 173 yards in a victory over Arizona State.
+Against Iowa in the Holiday Bowl, he had nine receptions for 163 yards.
 As a sophomore in 2019, he finished with 77 receptions for 1,042 receiving yards and six receiving touchdowns, adding seven rushes for 60 yards and another touchdown.

-As a junior in 2020, he finished with 41 receptions for 478 receiving yards and seven touchdowns in six games.
+As a junior in 2020, St. Brown finished with 41 receptions for 478 receiving yards and seven touchdowns in six games.